 Everyone wants to travel during peak summer or over the holidays … and airlines know it.
-That's why savvy travelers avoid the busiest travel times and save hundreds by instead traveling right now: Just after the summer.
-Or maybe shortly before.
+That's why savvy travelers avoid the busiest travel times and save hundreds by instead traveling just before summer or just after it.

 It's called shoulder season, and it's one of the best ways to save on travel.
-Instead of booking a trip a summer trip in July – when everyone, their mom, and their grandmother is trying to fly – aim for May or early June – or maybe September or early October, instead.
+Instead of booking a trip a summer trip in July – when everyone, their mom, and their grandmother is trying to fly – aim for April and May – or maybe August and September, instead.
 With that small shift, you can pay half the price of peak summer airfare.

-The savings go beyond flights, as hotels and accommodations are almost always cheaper when you avoid the busiest travel periods.
-And it's not just about dollar signs, either: When you travel in shoulder season, you're less likely to encounter longer lines and big crowds at airports or attractions, and you'll miss the worst of the worst when it comes to flight delays and cancellations.
+The savings go beyond flights, as hotels and even excursions are almost always cheaper when you avoid the busiest travel periods.
+And it's not just about dollar signs, either.
+When you travel in shoulder season, you're less likely to encounter long lines and big crowds at airports or attractions, and you'll miss the worst of the worst when it comes to flight delays and cancellations.

 When is Shoulder Season?